ys7yoo/GLMspiketools/README.md

 for example, if the stimulus has a refresh rate of 100 Hz and spikes are represented with 1ms precision, then `dtStim=.01` and `dtSp=.001`.

-- fitting code relies on the matlab optimization toolbox function "fminunc".
+- fitting code relies on the matlab optimization toolbox function `fminunc`.

 - An older release of this code (now sitting in branch `old_v1`) had functionality that is no longer supported.
 Namely: cubic spline